Webhook API & Automation

 POST https://mypie.studio/api/v1/studios/<YOUR_PUBLIC_ID>/trigger_alert

-💡 Note about IDs: Both your <PUBLIC_ID> and alert_id are generated automatically by the system.
-You don't need to search for them manually or construct the request yourself — simply enable the webhook on an element and copy the ready-to-use curl snippet directly from the Studio's right-hand panel.
+<PUBLIC_ID> and alert_id are generated automatically.
+You never need to look them up.
+Enable the webhook on an element and copy the ready-to-use curl snippet from the Studio's right-hand panel.

 Parameters #